Everything you need to know about Newable

 Newable helps companies thrive by providing the essential resources they need to take the next step with their business.

 Whether that is patient capital to get help get ideas to scale.
-Or financing to help with the peaks and troughs of trading, to hire new staff and operationalise growth plans.
+Or help finding finance to help with the peaks and troughs of trading, to hire new staff and operationalise growth plans.

 No one can do everything on their own.
 Many need external support to get trading overseas or develop new management capability.

 Flexible workspaces and commercial developments to call home and from which to grow.
-Our website and Products & Services brochure provides further information.
+Our website and Little Book of Newable brochure provides further information.

 How does Newable deliver its products and services?

 Newable operates a flexible business model.
 Most of our products and services are wholly owned by Newable.
 In addition, we work in partnership with other leading companies.
-Finally, we also deliver products and services on behalf of others; for example, we are a leading delivery partner of the Department for International Trade, providing exporting advice to UK businesses.
+Finally, we work with a range of partners to deliver programmes aimed at ensuring everyone in business has the best possible chance to thrive.
+Our partners and programmes include: London Business Hub, J.P.
+Morgan, Innovate UK, ERDF and the Department for International Trade.

 How is Newable managed?